zarr-developers/zarr-python/docs/tutorial.rst

 are provided in the :mod:`zarr.storage` module.
 For example, the :class:`zarr.storage.DirectoryStore` class provides a ``MutableMapping`` interface to a directory on the local file system.
-This is used under the hood by the :func:`zarr.creation.open_array` and :func:`zarr.hierarchy.open_group` functions.
+This is used under the hood by the :func:`zarr.open` function.

 In other words, the following code::